gmag11/Pocket2FA/README.md

 - Server synchronization uses secure HTTPS connections
 - API keys and sensitive data are stored using platform secure storage

+## Current Limitations

+This application is in early development and may have bugs or incomplete features.

+- Synchronization is currently one-way (read-only).
+- Editing, creating, deleting, or managing accounts is not implemented.
+- Accounts cannot be reordered; the order present on the server is replicated.
+- Offline local generation of HOTP codes is not supported.
+You must synchronize the counter with the server to avoid breaking the HOTP sequence.

 ## License

 This project is licensed under the AGPL-3.0 License - see the LICENSE file for details.